ashutoshmjain/homepage/_posts/2018-05-19-Nodejs-on-Minimal-Debian-Server.md

 Here are my installation notes on Debian ( Stretch) minimal server and configuring it to a node server.
 Also installing little things that make command line a beautiful place to work.
 Debian minimal server doesn't has a gui and comes with minimal packages ..
 The best solution for trying out your hands on an older machine before you put it to real use ..

 # Minimal Server
+---
-- Followed  the tutorial at https://howtoforge.com/tutorial/debian-minimal-server
+- Followed  the tutorial at [How to Forge](https://howtoforge.com/tutorial/debian-minimal-server)
 - Unetbootin a usb for the Debian net install
 - Choose minimal server for installation.
 Follow the menu.
 - Grub is a problem cuz it thinks that usb is the primary device.
 Not sure how it worked but somehow I got to Lilo installation and it worked well there after.
 Had to go back in menu multiple times.